TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendModules/ModuleConfiguration/Index.rst

         *   `description`
         *   `shortDescription`

-        The value can either be a text :php:`string` or a locallang label reference.
+        The value can either be a text `string` or a locallang label reference.

         Alternatively define the path of a locallang file reference.
         A referenced file should contain the following label keys: